isabelle-prover/conventions/sessions.md

 ## Naming Conventions ##

-- Sessions in the distribution are named with capitalized words separated by hyphens, e.g. `HOL-Analysis`, `HOL-Library`
+- Sessions the AFP and community projects are named in capitalized Snake_Case, e.g. `Akra_Bazzi`.
+We follow this convention.

-- Other sessions -- in the AFP and community projects -- are named in capitalized Snake_Case, e.g. `Akra_Bazzi`
+  - Note that in the distribution session are named with capitalized words separated by hyphens, e.g. `HOL-Analysis`, `HOL-Library`.

 - Theory names: capitalized Snake_Case, e.g. `Sepref_All_Examples`.